Diploma in International Hospitality Operations Management Co-op

 For non-native English speakers:

-• Successful completion of TSoM EAP Level 3 or
+• Successful completion of TSOM EAP Level 3 or

 • Have the required IELTS 5.0 score or equivalent or

-• Pass the TSoM English Assessment
+• Pass the TSOM English Assessment

 *Mature students must pass a Wonderlic Scholastic Level Exam and successfully complete an interview conducted by Toronto School of Management’s Admissions Department.